U2Flow: Uncertainty-Aware Unsupervised Optical Flow Estimation¶

 TL;DR¶

-U2Flow is the first recurrent unsupervised framework that jointly estimates optical flow and per-pixel uncertainty.
-Through augmentation-consistency-based decoupled uncertainty learning and uncertainty-guided bidirectional flow fusion, it achieves unsupervised state-of-the-art performance on KITTI and Sintel.
+U2Flow is the first recurrent unsupervised framework for joint estimation of optical flow and pixel-wise uncertainty.
+By leveraging decoupled uncertainty learning based on augmentation consistency and uncertainty-guided bidirectional flow fusion, it achieves unsupervised SOTA on KITTI and Sintel.

 Background & Motivation¶

-Background: Deep recurrent models based on all-pairs correlation (e.g., RAFT) achieve state-of-the-art results under full supervision, but acquiring large-scale accurate optical flow annotations is prohibitively costly, motivating unsupervised research.
+Background: Deep recurrent models based on all-pairs correlation (such as RAFT) have reached SOTA under full supervision.
+However, the high cost of obtaining large-scale accurate optical flow annotations drives unsupervised research.

-Limitations of Prior Work: (1) Unsupervised models produce inaccurate estimates in occluded regions, textureless areas, and under large displacements—errors that are catastrophic for downstream tasks.
-(2) Uncertainty estimation in unsupervised settings is severely underdeveloped: direct supervision signals are absent, and it remains unclear how to effectively leverage uncertainty to improve flow estimation.
+Limitations of Prior Work: (1) Unsupervised models produce inaccurate estimates in occluded, textureless regions and under large displacements, which are catastrophic for downstream tasks; (2) Uncertainty estimation is severely under-explored in unsupervised settings—lacking direct supervision signals and clarity on how to effectively utilize uncertainty to improve flow.

-Goal: Achieve joint estimation of optical flow and uncertainty within a purely self-supervised framework, and use uncertainty feedback to improve flow estimation.
+Goal: To achieve joint estimation of optical flow and uncertainty within a purely self-supervised framework and use uncertainty feedback to improve flow.

-Key Insight: Exploit the inconsistency of model predictions under data augmentation as a self-supervised signal for uncertainty.
+Key Insight: Utilize the prediction inconsistency of the model under data augmentation as a self-supervised signal for uncertainty.

-Core Idea: When a model produces inconsistent predictions under different perturbations, low-confidence regions are exposed—this inconsistency itself serves as a strong signal for uncertainty.
+Core Idea: When a model yields inconsistent predictions under different perturbations, it exposes low-confidence regions—this inconsistency itself is a strong signal of uncertainty.

 Method¶